Interesting FootballInteresting Football

 The Santiago Bernabéu was recently renovated, making it one of the most valuable in Europe.

-The Camp Nou home to Barcelona is also subject to further renovations in the future as the clubs aims to increase their annual turnover.
+The Camp Nou home to Barcelona is also subject to further renovations as the club aims to increase its annual turnover.

 10. RCDE Stadium – 40,000